 Louis is a civil engineer from Montréal, Québec who has a passion for coding.
-Over the last 10+ years, he has worked on many small projects, learning everything on his own before getting involved with bigger projects.
+Over the last 15+ years, he has worked on many small projects, learning everything on his own before getting involved with bigger projects.
 Louis created UserFrosting's Internationalization module, a module crucial to him as a multi-lingual software developer in Canada, where software requires support for both official languages, English and French, as well as UserFrosting's Bakery CLI interface.
 Overall, he likes to share his knowledge by helping others, the same way he was helped when he first started coding.
-Louis is one of the main contributors for SimpsonsCity.com.

 Sarah toils behind the scenes to make our website and documentation friendlier and more usable.
 She's a rising web designer who writes HTML and CSS.
 Sarah completed her BFA in photography from Indiana University in 2017.

 Josh is a wrongly titled digital marketing assistant who is responsible for everything from IT through to social media management.
 His passion for web development was sparked back in 2011 when trying to access a hidden function on a website due to it's terrible UI.
 Josh manages the UserFrosting Facebook presence providing updates to the community and extending the reach of UserFrosting.
 He is often stalking chat at 'weird' hours due to his east coast Australian timezone where he is often the first person to respond.
 Currently a Computer Science student at the University of Wollongong, he gets way less sleep than he should.